-Priority Issue Advance regulatory reforms that put the interests of investors first Success a.
-Analysis of approaches for creating a best interest duty completed and proposals developed Measures/ Expected Outcomes b.
-Analysis of targeted amendments and/or guidance to NI 31-103 completed c.
+Priority Issue Advance regulatory reforms that put the interests of investors first Action Plan/ Next Steps a.
+Develop and evaluate regulatory provisions to create a best interest duty b.
+Develop and evaluate targeted regulatory reforms under NI 31-103 to improve the advisor/client relationship c.
+Finalize analysis of advisor compensation practices and address those practices that are inconsistent with current regulatory requirements Success Measures/ Expected Outcomes a.
+Analysis of approaches for creating a best interest duty completed b.
+Proposals developed to amend NI 31-103 c.
 Staff Notice of compensation review findings including expectations for compliance and best practices